Skip to main content

 • Receptor Binding ∞ The affinity with which the hormone binds to its specific cellular receptors.

-Each of these steps is governed by specific proteins, and the proteins can exhibit slight differences, known as polymorphisms.
+Each of these steps is governed by specific proteins, and the genes encoding these proteins can exhibit slight differences, known as polymorphisms.
 These genetic variations can lead to altered protein function, thereby influencing the overall effectiveness and safety profile of hormonal therapies.
 Recognizing this inherent biological variability allows for a more precise and tailored approach to wellness, moving beyond a one-size-fits-all mentality.

 Intermediate